AIGA Design Census

 - Examine the relationships across data to construct meaningful patterns.

 - Apply principles of graphic design and typography to create compelling representations of data.

 - Explore relationships between visual elements and meanings to effectively communicate your message/story

-- Build visual systems to provide consistent experience to your audience across various media.
+- Build cohesive visual systems to provide a consistent experience to your audience across various media.

 - Utilize time and interactivity to design dynamic media that can maximize audience engagement.

 - High-fidelity final outcome based on the media of your choice.
 You are encouraged to utilize both print and digital media.

 - A Medium post including all your processes.
 In addition to the final outcome, your work will be evaluated based on the breadth and depth of processes.

 - Bertin, Jacques, and William J. Berg.
 Semiology of Graphics: Diagrams, networks, maps.
 Redlands, CA: ESRI Press, 2010.
 Print.